bytebase/bytebase.com-old/docs/troubleshooting/how-to-perform-upgrade.md

 ---
-Title: How to perform upgrade
+title: How to perform upgrade
 order: 90100
 ---